a fee-based online consultation clinic for Obstetrics & Gynecology

 • Difficult labour due to big size of the baby

-• Foetal defects like macrosomia (large size of the baby).
+• Fetal defects like macrosomia (large size of the baby).

 • Birth injuries due to large size of the baby